How to Wire a Doorbell: A Step-by-Step Guide for Beginners

 Safety Precautions

-Safety is paramount when working with electrical wiring.
-Turn off the power at the breaker box to avoid any electrical hazards.
-Use a voltage tester to confirm the power is off before proceeding.
+Safety is key when working with electrical wiring.
+Always turn off the power at the breaker box to reduce any electrical risks.
+Use a voltage tester to confirm that the power is off before you continue.

 Step-by-Step Wiring Guide